Battle of Platte Bridge: Moonlight's mistakes

 To respond to the raids, the commander at Fort Laramie, Colonel Thomas Moonlight, led a large force of 500 cavalry out of the fort to seek and punish the raiding Indians.
 He returned to the fort May 19, having found no Indians.
 In the words of a soldier, Moonlight "was hunting for them in [the] opposite direction [from] where their trail led."

 On May 26, 1865, Moonlight hung two minor Oglala leaders, Two Face and Black Foot.
 A white woman, Lucinda Ewbanks, and her small child were discovered living in pitiful condition among the Oglala bands.
 They had been kidnapped by Cheyenne almost a year earlier and sold to the Oglala band of Two Face and Black Foot.
 Moonlight ordered the two Oglala hung.
 George Bent and others tell the story differently.
 Bent said the two Oglala ransomed the woman from the Cheyenne and brought her into the fort as a peace gesture.
 Moonlight, however, arrested and hung them, an action which Mrs. Ewbanks apparently protested.
 Experienced civilians at the fort warned Moonlight of repercussions.
 Their bodies, and that of a Cheyenne, were left hanging from the gallows for months for all visitors to the fort to see.

 On June 3, the army fearing that the 1,500 Lakota, mostly Brulé, and Arapaho living near Fort Laramie, might become hostile, decided to move them about 300 miles east to Fort Kearny in Nebraska.
-The Indian protested that Fort Kearny was in the territory of their traditional enemies, the Pawnee.
+The Indians protested that Fort Kearny was in the territory of their traditional enemies, the Pawnee.
 Moreover, they feared, with reason, there would be no food for them at Fort Kearny.
 The army insisted and the Indians, with an escort of 138 cavalrymen under Captain William D. Fouts, departed Fort Laramie on June 11.
 The soldier's mistreatment of Indian women and children caused the Lakota to turn hostile.
 The young Oglala warrior, Crazy Horse, slipped into the camp the night of June 13 and persuaded the Indians to flee the soldiers.
 The next day, near present-day Morrill, Nebraska, most of the Indians refused to accompany the soldiers and began crossing the North Platte River, assisted by Crazy Horse and a band of Oglalas on the other side.
 Attempting to stop them, Fouts and four soldiers were killed.

 Informed of the disaster, Moonlight departed Fort Laramie with 234 cavalry to pursue the Indians.
 He traveled so fast that many of his men had to turn back because their horses were spent.
 On June 17, near present-day Harrison, Nebraska, the Lakota raided his horse herd and relieved him of most of his remaining horses.
 Moonlight and many of his men had to walk 60 miles back to Fort Laramie.
 He was severely criticized by his soldiers for being drunk and not setting a guard on his horses.
 On July 7, Moonlight was relieved of his command and mustered out of the army.